- 1.64k views

 - Where to go: Great Barrier Reef, Queensland.
 Ningaloo Reef, WA.
 Port Lincoln, South Australia.

 Australia’s brilliant New World wines have been winning admirers around the world for decades.
 Australia’s winemaking heritage goes all the way back to the late 1700s when the first European settlers arrived with vines.
 Take a winery tour or head to the cellar door to explore the Barossa Valley’s heavenly reds, Canberra’s crisp cold climate delights or Margaret River’s premium whites.
-This is seriously one of the best things to do in Australia.
+One of the best things to do in Australia, you cannot miss a chance to visit a vineyard, take a sip and expand your knowledge on viticulture.

 - Where to go: Cold climate wineries, Canberra, ACT.
 Margaret River, WA.
 Hunter Valley, NSW.
 Yarra Valley, Victoria.